Cross compiler: Early history – 1980s

 Microsoft C (MSC) has a shorter history than others dating back to the 1980s.
 The first Microsoft C Compilers were made by the same company who made Lattice C and were rebranded by Microsoft as their own, until MSC 4 was released, which was the first version that Microsoft produced themselves.

 In 1987, many developers started switching to Microsoft C, and many more would follow throughout the development of Microsoft Windows to its present state.
 Products like Clipper and later Clarion emerged that offered easy database application development by using cross language techniques, allowing part of their programs to be compiled with Microsoft C.

 Borland C (California company) was available for purchase years before Microsoft released its first C product.

-Long before Borland, BSD Unix (Berkeley University) had gotten C from the authors of the C language: Kernighan and Ritchie who wrote it in unison while working for AT&T (labs).
-K&R's original needs was not only elegant 2nd level parsed syntax to replace asm 1st level parsed syntax: it was designed so that a minimal amount of asm be written to support each platform (the original design of C was ability to cross compile using C with the least support code per platform, which they needed.).
-Also yesterdays C directly related to ASM code wherever not platform dependent.
-Today's C (more-so c++) is no longer C compatible and the asm code underlying can be extremely different than written on a given platform (in Linux: it sometimes replaces and detours library calls with distributor choices).
-Today's C is a 3rd or 4th level language which is used the old way like a 2nd level language.